 Valeria Napoleone is an art collector and patron to a select number of arts organisations.
-She is Head of the Development Committee at Studio Voltaire, a trustee of the Fashion Arts Foundation and one of the Global Council of New York University’s President, John Sexton.
+She is Head of the Development Committee at Studio Voltaire and one of the Global Council of New York University’s President, John Sexton.

-Edwin Wulfsohn is Chairman of Stenham Group, a diversified wealth management business.
-He worked previously at Chase Manhattan Bank in New York, London and Johannesburg, and is former Chairman and co-founder of Trans Zambezi Industries Limited.
-Edwin is a Trustee for the Caine Prize (a literary prize for African writers), Chelsea & Westminster Health Charity, the Chairmen’s Forum and the Foundation for Entrepreneuri Management, London Business School.
+Edwin Wulfsohn worked at Chase Manhattan Bank in New York, London and Johannesburg and is former chair of Stenham Ltd and Trans Zambezi Ltd. Edwin is a Trustee for the Caine Prize (a literary prize for African writers), Chelsea & Westminster Health Charity and is a director of The Chairman’s Forum.
 Edwin is a keen collector of contemporary art.

 Anna Yang serves on the board of Public Interest Law Network (Pilnet), and is on the Advisory Board of McGill University Faculty of Law.
 Anna is also a trustee of Modern Art Oxford, where she serves on the Finance and Nomination committees.
 She has co-chaired the Collections Fund Committee of CAS since 2014.